 Not only is the location of Cafetín a dream; a bustling area of the old town, minutes away from Torres de Quart and Turia Gardens, you will be greeted warmly by Juan and be able to enjoy the company of tourists and locals alike.
 A must visit!

-Article by Priyanka Nagpal
+Report by Priyanka Nagpal

 Plaza San Jaume, 2